Alirezaeshaqi/spring-batch-with-itemreader-and-taskExecutor/README.md

 java -jar  customer-transfer-job-0.0.1-SNAPSHOT.jar

-Or directly run jar file with the command above. if you want to run application with intellij idea you should start application with the following program argument:
+Or directly run jar file with the command above.
+If you want to run application with intellij idea you should start application with the following program argument:

   --Dtimestamp=product